 The EUid – many benefits but even more challenges?

-The project is without doubt ambitious.
-By 2023, every member state of the European Union is to offer its citizens an ID wallet that is recognized throughout the EU.
-How many national interests can the EUid bear?
-And what does it take for Europe’s digital identity to succeed against the single sign-on services of the big platforms?
-Patrick von Braunmühl, Head of Public Affairs at Bundesdruckerei GmbH, explains more.
+The project is undoubtedly ambitious: By 2026, every Member State of the European Union is expected to offer its citizens an ID wallet that is recognised throughout the EU.
+How many national interests can the EUid accommodate?
+And what will be needed for Europe’s digital ID to stand up to the single sign-on services of the big platforms?
+Patrick von Braunmühl, Head of Public Affairs at Bundesdruckerei GmbH, provides answers

 On the road to a European digital identity